Heavenly Forces: Gravity, Light, and Dark Matter

-Throughout history it's been difficult for humanity to explain the forces which dictate the interaction of astral bodies.
-Kepler attempted to explain the motions of the planets through a "Father" energy which was emanating from the Sun, and despite his inaccuracies he paved the path to the discovery of the forces that rule our universe.
-In this post I'll briefly examine the forces that rule our universe and concentrate on the phenomena that we cannot explain through these forces.
+Throughout history, it's been difficult for humanity to explain the forces which dictate the interaction of astral bodies.
+Kepler attempted to explain the motions of the planets through a "Father" energy that emanates from the Sun.
+Despite his inaccuracies, he paved the path to the discovery of the forces that rule our universe.
+In this post, I'll briefly examine the forces that rule our universe and concentrate on the phenomena that we cannot explain through these forces.
 I'll try to uncover the influence that these forces in the heavens have on us.

-Now, as mentioned before, the four fundamental forces decrease with distance, but the distances that they have an influence upon are rather misconstrued and hard to determine.
-It is believed that only electromagnetism is the force that can have the most effect over the longest distance in the universe, while gravity does not share this characteristic due to its weak effects that can be overturned.
-For example, the gravity of a whole planet is overcome by a fridge magnet on many small objects.
-Despite the former belief, we know that there are other forces or energies which affect our universe over longer distances equivalent or even greater than those that electromagnetic forces can have.
-These forcer or energies are intricately linked with gravity and they are dark matter and dark energy.
+The four fundamental forces decrease with distance, but the distances that they have an influence upon are rather misconstrued and hard to determine.
+It is believed that electromagnetism is the force that can have the most effect over the longest distance in the universe, while gravity does not share this characteristic due to its weak effects that can be overturned.
+For example, the gravity of a whole planet can be overcome by a fridge magnet on many small objects.
+Despite the former belief, we know that there are other forces or energies that affect our universe over longer distances equivalent to or even greater than those that electromagnetic forces can have.
+Intricately linked with gravity, these forces or energies are dark matter and dark energy.

-The only reason we know about dark matter is that the gravitational pull on certain objects in the heavens cannot be explained by the amount of mass present in the particular system of the objects with our current understanding of gravity, thus more "matter" is needed to account for the movement or pull.
-Meanwhile, the only reason we know about dark energy is that the universe is expanding at a faster rate than we expected, and thus is stretching itself at an accelerated rate.
+The only reason we know about dark matter is that the gravitational pull on certain objects in the heavens cannot be explained by the amount of mass present in systems with our current understanding of gravity, thus more "matter" is needed to account for the movement or pull.
+The only reason we know about dark energy is that the universe is expanding at a faster rate than we expected, and thus is stretching itself at an accelerated rate.
 These two "dark" phenomena are over large distances and affect gravity in multiple ways that are unexplained so far.
-Gravitational waves and theoretical particles called gravitons have been introduced in an attempt to account for gravity's true effects in our heavens, yet it is clear that so far the force that has been used to explain distances and balances has been primarily electromagnetism and while quite useful, it has proven a distraction to explore gravity's mysteries.
+Gravitational waves and theoretical particles called gravitons have been introduced in an attempt to account for gravity's true effects in our heavens, yet it is clear that so far the force that has been used to explain distances and balances has been primarily electromagnetism.
+While it has proven quite useful, it distracts from modern exploration of gravity's mysteries.